Personal Loans vs. Home Equity Loans: Which Should You Choose?

 A home equity loan is a second mortgage that allows you to borrow from your home's equity.
 Because home equity loans are secured by your home, they usually offer attractive interest rates.

-Since they are based on the value of your home, most home equity loans require an appraisal.
-The appraised value determines the maximum amount you can borrow after factoring in the balance of your primary mortgage.
+Since they are based on your home’s value, most home equity loans require an appraisal.
+The appraised value determines the maximum amount you can borrow after factoring in your primary mortgage balance.
 Many homeowners choose home equity loans as a way to tap into their home's equity without refinancing their primary mortgage.

 Keep in mind that home values are impacted by market forces and the general state of the economy.
 Some lenders stop accepting home equity loan applications when they believe that home values are at their peak and/or an economic downturn is imminent.